Pooyash1998/chat_with_patent/README.md

 1. **SQLite3 Compatibility**: Streamlit's SQLite3 is not updated, so the app imports `pysqlite3` instead.
 The `pysqlite3` package is added to the `requirements.txt` (which Streamlit uses), but when running the app locally, you should only use `poetry.lock` or avoid installing `pysqlite3` manually.

 2. **Chromium Version**: Due to version issues, the Chromium version that Streamlit uses is fixed.
 Make sure to install the appropriate Chromium version based on your operating system before proceeding.
-Additionally, in the `patent_download.py` class, you should update the `driver_version` to be compatible with your Chromium version.
+Additionally, in the `patent_download.py` class, you should update the `driver_version` at line 37 to be compatible with your Chromium version.

 ## Installation